Growth Is Softening—Is Your Customer Loyalty Strategy Holding the Line?

 It's easy to measure a loyalty program only by year-over-year growth.
 However, the case study shows why that view is incomplete.

 If our client had looked only at the 11% decline among participants, they might have concluded the program was underperforming.
 But when compared to the 22% decline among non-participants, the longer-term value becomes clear.
-The program preserved stronger purchasing behavior over time.
-That consistency compounds.
-Customers who remain engaged during downturns are more likely to make more purchases when demand returns.
-They are more familiar with your incentive structure, more aligned with your B2B brand, and more responsive to targeted growth offers.
+The program preserved stronger purchasing behavior over time, and that consistency compounds.
+Customers who remain engaged during downturns are more likely to make more purchases when demand returns because they are more familiar with your incentive structure, more aligned with your B2B brand, and more responsive to targeted growth offers.

 Beyond growth: Measuring the full picture